 HyRAM provides a platform which integrates state-of-the-art, validated science and engineering models and data relevant to hydrogen safety into a comprehensive, industry-focused platform.
-The use of a standard platform for conducting hydrogen QRA ensures that various industry stake-holders can produce repeatable, verifiable results.
+The use of a standard platform for conducting hydrogen Quantitative Risk Assessment (QRA) ensures that various industry stakeholders can produce repeatable, verifiable results.
 HyRAM is designed in a modular configuration that will permit revision of individual modules using advances in scientific understanding and engineering basis of hydrogen systems.

-HyRAM 1.0 was developed by Sandia National Laboratories for the U.S. Department of Energy's Fuel Cell Technologies Office (FCTO).
+HyRAM was developed by Sandia National Laboratories (SNL) for the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) Fuel Cell Technologies Office (FCTO).
 The hydrogen gas release and jet flame models used in the HyRAM platform have been validated against available experimental and computational data for hydrogen in the parameter range of interest for hydrogen transportation systems.
 The probability data encoded in HyRAM have been developed by reference to published hydrogen data.
 In the future, HyRAM will be extended in scope and depth via user-contributed models and data.

-This report provides technical documentation of the algorithms, models, and data incorporated in HyRAM 1.0.
-Additional technical information can be found in the HyRAM conference papers [1, 2, 3] and in the references cited in this report.
+This report provides technical documentation of the algorithms, models, and data incorporated in HyRAM 1.1.
+Additional technical information can be found in the HyRAM conference papers [1-3] and in the references cited in this report.
 User guidance can be found in [4] and HyRAM testing strategy is discussed in [5].
-Additional documentation, including software design and API information, and model validation information, will be generated at appropriate development intervals.
-HyRAM 1.0 is a prototype software and as such the models and data in HyRAM may change.
+Additional documentation, including software design and Application Program Interface (API) information, and model validation information, will be generated at appropriate development intervals.
+HyRAM 1.1 is a prototype software and as such the models and data in HyRAM may change.
 Software documentation will be revised as new versions are developed.

-1.2 Background and motivation
+1.2 Background and Motivation

-Hydrogen fuels are being deployed around the world as an alternative to traditional petrol and battery technologies.
+Hydrogen fuels for the transportation sector are being deployed around the world as an alternative to traditional petrol and battery technologies.
 As with all fuels, regulations, codes and standards are a necessary component of the safe deployment of hydrogen technologies.
 There has been a focused effort in the international hydrogen community to develop codes and standards based on strong scientific principles to accommodate the relatively rapid deployment of hydrogen-energy systems.

-Both Quantitative Risk Assessment (QRA) and deterministic hydrogen behavior modeling have become valuable tools for the development and revision of hydrogen codes and standards such as NFPA 55, NFPA 2 and ISO TR-19880 [6, 7, 8, 9, 10, 11, 12].
-However, the use of QRA in hydrogen applications currently suffers from limitations and inefficiency due to a range of factors, including wide variation in QRA and consequence modeling approaches, the use of unvalidated physics models, lack of data, and more [13, 14, 15, 16, 17, 2].
+Both QRA and deterministic hydrogen behavior modeling have become valuable tools for the development and revision of hydrogen codes and standards such as NFPA 2, NFPA 55, and ISO TR-19880 [6-12].
+However, the use of QRA in hydrogen applications currently suffers from limitations and inefficiency due to a range of factors, including wide variation in QRA and consequence modeling approaches, the use of unvalidated physics models, lack of data, and more [2, 13-17].

-The DOE and SNL initiated the development of HyRAM to enable code development committees to conduct QRA, hazard, and consequence analyses using a fast-running, comprehensive methodology based in science and engineering models from the hydrogen safety research community [1, 2].
+The FCTO and SNL initiated the development of HyRAM to enable code development committees to conduct QRA, hazard, and consequence analyses using a fast-running, comprehensive methodology based in science and engineering models from the hydrogen safety research community [1, 2].
 The HyRAM software toolkit establishes a common methodology for conducting QRA with integrated reduced-order physical models.
 Establishing a consistent, documented methodology and corresponding software toolkit facilitates comparison of results between different stakeholders.

-1.3 Design goals and limitations
+1.3 Design Goals and Limitations

 HyRAM is designed to calculate multiple risk and harm/damage metrics from user-defined system configurations to provide insights for decision makers in the codes and standards community.
-HyRAM contains generic information and fast-running, analytical and first-order models designed to facilitate comparison of different system designs and requirements.
+HyRAM contains generic information and fast-running, analytical, and first-order models designed to facilitate comparison of different system designs and requirements.
 As such, the focus of HyRAM is on enabling systematic, rigorous risk comparison and sensitivity analysis rather than on establishing the "true" frequency of a hypothetical accident.
 HyRAM is designed to produce realistic best estimates for use in decision-making.